johnjago/johnjago.com/src/blog/content/bookmarks.md

 draft: false
 ---

-The best creative works can be difficult to come across, especially when the author's motivation does not include having the largest audience or biggest share of the market.
+The best creative works are hard to find, especially when the author does not wish to have the largest audience or biggest share of the market.

 This is a page for those creative works.